inetconnector/SpotifyPlaylistWebApp/README.md

 3. User triggers playlist creation or export.
 4. The app calls Spotify Web API asynchronously.
 5. Playlist is created in the user’s Spotify library.
-6. (Optional) Playlist(s) are exported to Plex via Plex API using a temporary PIN-based token.
+6. (Optional) Playlist is exported to Plex via Plex API using a temporary PIN-based token.
-7. Progress and status are streamed via Server-Sent Events (SSE).

 ---